Organizational Communication

 3. The primacy of rational outcomes - We make decisions based on the likelihood of probable effects rather than intuition or faith in tradition or some other non-empirical factor

-2. Why we can't be rational
+II.
+Why we can't be rational

-1. bounded rationality - we have limited information and limited ability to analyze it so we can't ever fully accomplish 2 and 3 above.
+1. Bounded rationality - we have limited information and limited ability to analyze it so we can't ever fully accomplish 2 and 3 above.
 Instead we decide by ** .

 ** Satisficing - getting enough information to have a preference, getting by.

-3. Why we aren't rational in real life
+III.
+Why we aren't rational in real life

 1. we act first and then rationalize goals to fit the action.